 Voting freely and privately

-If the court rejects your complaints, then the matter can always be addressed to the court of second instance.
-In addition, the Law on General Electors states that the ECAC should be an independent body deciding on complaints and appeals related to the electoral process.
+If the court rejects your complaint, then the matter can always be addressed to the second instance court.
+In addition, the Law on General Elections states that Elections Complaints and Appeals Commission (ECAC) is an independent body which decides on complaints and appeals related to the election process.
 Any person who has a legal interest in electoral matters can file an appeal to the ECAC, as permanent, independent and competent body to decide related to the admitted complaints which deal with the election process as set within the Law on General Elections in the Republic of Kosovo and Election Rules.

 Additionally, Kosovo Criminal Code, which has entered into force on 1st of January 2013, among others has foreseen and sanctioned some criminal offences which correlate with criminal offences against voting rights.